 The past is a foreign country, they do things differently there.L.P.
 Hartley, The Go-Between

 Galileo’s Revenge is based on events that took place in Florence in 1587.
-It was a very different world to ours.
+It was a world very different to ours.
 Italy was still divided into a dozen or more independent, competitive principalities – the Papal States, the Republic of Venice, the Duchy of Florence and Tuscany, the Two Kingdoms of Sicily and Naples (under Spanish rule), and so forth.
-The European super-powers of France and Spain and the Hapsburg Empire constantly manoeuvred for influence.
+The European super-powers – France, Spain and the Hapsburg Holy Roman Empire – constantly manoeuvred for influence.
 The Ottoman Empire was ever a threat in the Mediterranean.
-At the same time Europe was torn apart by religious conflict: broadly the Roman Catholic Church against the new Protestant faiths.
+At the same time Europe was torn apart by religious conflict: broadly-speaking, the Roman Catholic Church against the new Protestant faiths.
 With the deaths of Michelangelo (1564) and Titian (1576), the High Renaissance in art may have finished, but there were exciting new developments in the sciences.

 Read more about the book, get a glimpse of the first pages and check out reviews …

 I shall collect here my posts about life in Galileo’s Italy: about politics and religion, about literature and the arts, and about anything else that appears in my story – from hunting and alchemy, through pornography and poison, to clothing, wine, ice-cream and football.

 But first and foremost, click on the image below to learn about the Medici family.
 They provided the inescapable background to everybody’s life in sixteenth-century Florence and Tuscany.